hetida/hetida-designer/docs/import_export.md

 ## Import new components and workflows added to the git repository

-There are two different ways to import new components and workflows added to the git repository.
-You can use the [autodeployment feature](./base_component_deployment.md) or you can use the import feature described [above](#import).
+If you (re-)start the backend container, you can use the [autodeployment feature](./base_component_deployment.md).

-### Import new components and workflows via autodeploy

-If you (re-)start the backend container, e.g. to deploy the latest release, without setting the environment variables `HD_BACKEND_AUTODEPLOY_BASE_TRANSFORMATIONS` and `HD_BACKEND_PRESERVE_DB_ON_AUTODEPLOY` to `false` in the `docker-compose.yml` or `docker-compose-dev.yml` file, all base components and example workflows will be (re-)imported.
-To disable overwriting existing base components and example workflows with status `RELEASED` or `DISABLED` you can additionally set the environment variable `HD_BACKEND_PRESERVE_DB_ON_AUTODEPLOY` to `false` in the `docker-compose.yml` or `docker-compose-dev.yml` file.
-Components and workflows with status `DRAFT` will be overwritten in any case.

-### Import new compoments and workflows running a command in a local docker instance
+For a running backend container you can use the function `import_transformations`.

-The base components and example workflows provided with hetida designer are contained in the `transformations/' directory within the docker container.
+The base components and example workflows provided with hetida designer are contained in the `transformations/` directory within the docker container.

 **Note:** The version of the components and workflows imported depends on the version of the image you use when running this command instead of the version of the hetida designer instance to which they are imported.

-To disable overwriting existing base components and example workflows with status `RELEASED` or `DISABLED` you can set the input parameter `allow_overwrite_released` to `False`.
-Components and workflows with status `DRAFT` will be overwritten in any case.

 You can simply run the following command to import all components and workflows from there: